mappiamo/mapi-geoCMS/doc/index.rst

 This widget have no parameters, creating search box for map, the widget centering map for the search address.
 The search string must be real name (for example city name) to get real latitude and longitude.

+.. note:: This widget is the part of Leaflet panel widget, this widger required to show address search function.

 Bottom menu
 -----------